imSpires/Ecommerce-back-end/README.md

   ```
   npm run seed
   ```
-  to start running application simply input
+  to start running application
   ```
   node server.js
   ```

-  Open up Insomnia core to GET, POST, PUT and DELETE from different routes.
+  Open up Insomnia core or Postman to GET, POST, PUT and DELETE from different routes.

   ## Usage
   The application is used to manage information in the ecommerce_db database.
 Use the PUT, POST, DELETE routes to modify the data.